 NOTE 4: Regular individual noise events (for example, scheduled aircraft or passing trains) can cause sleep disturbance.
-A guideline value may be set in terms of SEL or LAmax,F, depending on the character and number of events per night.
+A guideline value may be set in terms of SEL or L{Amax,F}, depending on the character and number of events per night.
 Sporadic noise events could require separate values.
-In most circumstances in noise sensitive rooms at night (e.g. bedrooms) good acoustic design can be used so that individual noise events do not normally exceed 45 dB LAmax,F more than 10 times a night.
+In most circumstances in noise sensitive rooms at night (e.g. bedrooms) good acoustic design can be used so that individual noise events do not normally exceed 45 dB L{Amax,F} more than 10 times a night.
 However, where it is not reasonably practicable to achieve this guideline then the judgement of acceptability will depend not only on the maximum noise levels but also on factors such as the source, number, distribution, predictability and regularity of noise events (see Appendix A).

-The guideline internal noise values specified are based on values specified within the Guidelines for Community Noise, published by the World Health Organisation (WHO) [10].
+These guideline internal sound values specified are based on values specified within the Guidelines for Community Noise, published by the World Health Organisation (WHO) [10].